jdrouet/jdrouet.github.io/content/posts/202503311500-search-engine-part-4.md

 With this implementation, each index and each field is equally important.
 To make the result more relevant, we could introduce a system of weights (or boost) in the equation.

-And now that we have a final score for our query, we can simply match the `EntryIndex` to the original identifier from the collection and return the content in the callback.
+With our final query scores calculated, we can simply match the `EntryIndex` to the original identifier from the collection and return the content in the callback.

+**Query Engine Achievements:**
+- Lazy loading of indexes through caching
+- Efficient async execution using sequential processing
+- Memory-efficient query evaluation using RPN
+- Normalized scoring across different index types
+- Extensible aggregation system for combining results

+## Conclusion

+In this fourth part of our search engine series, we've implemented a flexible and efficient search system that works across our different index types.
+We've tackled several key challenges:

+**Key Achievements:**
+- Built a flexible query language supporting complex boolean expressions
+- Implemented specialized filters for different data types
+- Created an efficient fuzzy search system using trigrams
+- Added prefix search capabilities using tries
+- Developed a robust scoring system based on BM25

+Our implementation carefully balances functionality with performance.
+By using cached file access and converting recursive operations to sequential ones, we've maintained good performance even with encryption overhead.
+The scoring system ensures results are relevant while remaining computationally efficient.

+The search engine now supports various query types:
+- Simple boolean matching (`public:true`)
+- Range queries for numbers (`created_at > 123456789`)
+- Exact matching for tags (`author:"alice"`)
+- Fuzzy text search with prefix matching (`title:starts_with("prog")`)
+- Complex expressions combining multiple conditions